drbr/euchreSpace/index.md

 players must _follow suit_ (play a card whose suit matches the card led) if able; if a player cannot follow suit, they may play any other card from their hand.

-Once all four players have played, the trick (the four cards that were played) is won by the player who played the highest card of the suit led (if the trick contained no trumps) or the highest trump (if any trumps were played).
+Once all four players have played their card, the trick (the four cards that were played) is won by the player who played the strongest card:

+- If the trick contains no trumps: the highest card of the suit led
+- If the trick contains one or more trumps: the highest trump

 The trick is collected by either the winning player or their partner (whichever is most convenient) and placed face-down in front of them on the table.
+Arrange them in such a way that they can be counted after the round is complete.

 The player who won the trick leads the next one, and play continues in this fashion until all six tricks have been played.